Erectile Dysfunction: Everything You Need to Know

 There’s some evidence to suggest that excessive pornography use could also play a role in erectile dysfunction.
 More research needs to be done in the area, but the thinking is that excessive pornography can lead to heightened expectations for sex, a lack of sexual satisfaction when those expectations aren’t met, and — as a result — erection problems.

-The following are considered risk factors for ED:
+Along with increasing age, the following are considered risk factors for ED:

 • Having overweight or obesity